Apply for Admission FAQ

 All of the academic programs at Cornish College of the Arts have been approved by the Higher Education Coordinating Board’s State Approving Agency (HECB/SAA) for veterans who are eligible to receive veteran’s benefits under Title 38 and Title 10 of the U.S. Code.
 Veterans who want to attend Cornish should apply for admission and for their VA benefits simultaneously.
 Once admitted, new students should be prepared to accommodate a possible delay of at least two months between the start of the term and receipt of veteran’s benefits.
 Please visit the VA Benefits page for more information about using veteran’s education benefits at Cornish.

 What are your admission requirements?

-In addition to a successful audition or portfolio review, applicants will also be evaluated on their academic background.
+In addition to a successful audition or portfolio review, applicants will also be evaluated on their academic background, essays, and application.
 All students must have graduated from high school with a minimum grade point average of 2.5 (on a 4-point scale).
 A passing score on the GED will be accepted in lieu of a high school transcript.
-Home-schooled applicants will be evaluated on an individual basis.
-Click here to learn more.

 Are the SAT or ACT required?

 The SAT and ACT are not required, but we recommend that you take them.
 Test scores should be sent to us directly from the testing agency.
 Cornish’s SAT code is 0058 and our ACT code is 4501.

 What is required during a portfolio review/audition?